-If you’re new to natural remedies, take a deep breath… you don’t have to go ‘all-in’ to make an impact.
-Here are some of my favorite supplements that can give your natural defenses a boost, no matter where you’re starting from.
+And if you’re new to natural remedies, take a deep breath… you don’t have to go ‘all-in’ to make an impact.
+Here are five of my secret weapons that can give your immune system a boost, no matter where you’re starting from.

-Optiflora DI: Research supports a relationship between pre- and probiotics and good immunity.
-Since 70 percent of your immune system is located in your digestive tract, it makes sense that having good gut flora would benefit the immune system.
+Probiotics: Research suggests our gut health and immunity go hand in hand.
+Since 70 percent of your immune system is located in your gut, it makes sense that having more of the good bacteria will crowd out the bad.
 A diverse gut flora teaches the immune system to differentiate between friend and foe (bad bacteria, viruses, etc.) and prevent the gut from absorbing foreign invaders into the blood stream.
-Having the right set of gut microbes boosts the activity of immune cells in the gut.
-This is why having a strong immune system reduces the common cold and flu and therefore it is essential to have a healthy gut microbiome to achieve this.
 Unfortunately, yogurt just doesn't have enough probiotics to make a significant difference.
-That's why I personally use Optiflora DI daily.
-There are many benefits even beyond supporting the immune system such as reducing constipation and supporting the microbiome of a pregnant mama.
+I personally use Optiflora DI daily because it is designed to withstand the acids of the stomach (which naturally kill bacteria) and release in the gut to keep cultures thriving.

 Zinc: Zinc is involved in over 300 processes in the body—it makes most things inside work better—and it’s the primary mineral involved in a well-functioning immune system.
 You can think of zinc like the raincoat you would put on to protect yourself from the storm before you step outside to face the rain.
 Having adequate levels of zinc in your body will offer your immune system resilience, and help support digestion, mood and skin—what more could you want from one mineral!
 The problem is, most people don’t get enough zinc from their diet due to the depleted nature of our soils.
 I load up on it all throughout cold and flu season, not just when I feel like I'm getting sick.

-As a nutritionist, any conversation about supporting your immune system wouldn’t be complete without looking at natural health supplements, but please remember there is no one magic bullet that can immediately restore a suppressed immune system.
-Good sleep, stress reduction, exercise, and rest are all key players in staying well and shouldn’t be forgotten!
+But we can’t go without saying — there is no one magic bullet that can immediately restore a suppressed immune system.
+Good sleep, quality nutrition, stress reduction, exercise, hand washing, and rest are all preventive approaches that can propel your family's natural defenses and immune-boosting power.

 How do you keep your immune system strong?
-I love to hear your trusty go-to’s in the comments below.
+I love to hear your favorite go-to’s in the comments below!